caseykramer/libphonenumber-csharp/README.md

 # Details about this port
 This repository contains a port of the libphonenumber library to C#.
 The port can be found in the "csharp" branch.
 The  At this time it contains basic parsing and validation functionality and the "As You Type" formatter.

-There is an automated build of the C# port available, and you can download the latest version [here](https://ci.appveyor.com/project/caseykramer/libphonenumber-csharp-k73qg/build/artifacts)
+There is an automated build of the C# port available as both a signed and an unsigned assembly.
+You can download the latest signed or unsigned version [here](https://ci.appveyor.com/project/caseykramer/libphonenumber-csharp-k73qg/build/artifacts)

 [![Build status](https://ci.appveyor.com/api/projects/status/f1fjcg0egdrlx79e?svg=true)](https://ci.appveyor.com/project/caseykramer/libphonenumber-csharp-k73qg)